pivotal/docs-platform-automation/docs/inputs-outputs.md

 --aws-access-key-id some-access-key
 ```

-The outputted `opsman.yml` contains the information needed for Pivotal Platform Automation to manage the Ops Manager VM.
+The outputted `opsman.yml` contains the information needed for Platform Automation Toolkit to manage the Ops Manager VM.

 #### download-product task